OutSystems/docs-product/src/migration-to-odc/preparation/refactoring-o11-application/refactor-public-roles.md

 ![Diagram showing public roles shared across domains in O11](images/sharing-roles-across-domains-diag.png "Public Roles Across Domains")

 This can cause issues when converting the horizontal domain with the foundation app to an ODC library since public roles are not allowed.
-To configure a public role in ODC, do the following:
+To configure a public role in ODC, follow these steps:

 1. Create a role in each vertical domain and ensure it's only consumed inside the domain.